New York governor dismisses idea of NYC shelter in place order hours after mayor said to prepare for it

 "As a matter of fact, I'm going so far that I don't even think you can do a state-wide policy," he added.

-New York City Mayor Bill de Blasio said at a press conference earlier in the day that New Yorkers "should be prepared right now for the possibility of a shelter in place order," and that a decision could come within the next two days.
+Mayor de Blasio said at a press conference earlier in the day that New Yorkers "should be prepared right now for the possibility of a shelter in place order," and that a decision could come within the next two days.

 "It has not happened yet but it is definitely a possibility at this point," de Blasio said.
 "I believe that decision should be made in the next 48 hours, and it's a very, a very difficult decision."